19hours/sg-statutes/Acts/Health Products Act.md

 Medical device

-“Medical device” means any instrument, apparatus, implement, machine, appliance, implant, in vitro reagent or calibrator, software, material or other similar or related article that is intended by its manufacturer to be used, whether alone or in combination, for humans for one or more of the specific purposes of —
+“Medical device” means —

 (a)

+any instrument, apparatus, implement, machine, appliance, implant, reagent forin vitrouse, software, material or other similar or related article that is intended by its manufacturer to be used, whether alone or in combination, for humans for one or more of the specific purposes of —

+(i)

-diagnosis, prevention, monitoring, treatment or alleviation of any disease;
+diagnosis, prevention, monitoring, treatment or alleviation of disease;

-(b)
+(ii)

-diagnosis, monitoring, treatment, alleviation of or compensation for an injury;
+diagnosis, monitoring, treatment or alleviation of, or compensation for, an injury;

-(c)
+(iii)

-investigation, replacement, modification, or support of the anatomy or of a physiological process;
+investigation, replacement, modification or support of the anatomy or of a physiological process, mainly for medical purposes;

-(d)
+(iv)

 supporting or sustaining life;

-(e)
+(v)

 control of conception;

-(f)
+(vi)

 disinfection of medical devices; or

-(g)
+(vii)

-providing information for medical or diagnostic purposes by means of in vitro examination of specimens derived from the human body,
+providing information by means ofin vitroexamination of specimens derived from the human body, for medical or diagnostic purposes,

-and which does not achieve its primary intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its intended function by such means.
+and which does not achieve its primary intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its intended function by such means; and

+(b)

+the following articles:

+(i)

+any implant for the modification or fixation of any body part;

+(ii)

+any injectable dermal filler or mucous membrane filler;

+(iii)

+any instrument, apparatus, implement, machine or appliance intended to be used for the removal or degradation of fat by invasive means.

 2.